wb2osz/aprsspec/README.md

 Anyone wanting to understand how an APRS digipeater works faces a similar problem.
 There was not a good definition.
 It had to be pieced together from various places and reverse engineering poorly documented legacy 20th Century TNCs.
 As a result, we see inconsistent, and sometimes very wrong implementations.

 Here is my attempt to clear up the confusion.
-APRS-Digipeater-Algorithm.pdf
+[APRS-Digipeater-Algorithm.pdf](https://github.com/wb2osz/aprsspec/raw/main/APRS-Digipeater-Algorithm.pdf)

 ## APRS IGate Description ##

 Information about developing an APRS Internet Gateway ("IGate") exists but it is a little sparse.
-For now, see [https://github.com/wb2osz/direwolf-doc/blob/main/Successful-APRS-IGate-Operation.pdf](https://github.com/wb2osz/direwolf-doc/blob/main/Successful-APRS-IGate-Operation.pdf)  for supplemental information.
+For now, see [Successful-APRS-IGate-Operation.pdf](https://github.com/wb2osz/direwolf-doc/raw/main/Successful-APRS-IGate-Operation.pdf)  for supplemental information.
 Just ignore the parts mentioning direwolf.
 Eventually, I should have a more generic version not revolving around one implementation.

 ## Recommended Reading for all APRS Users ##

 The protocol specification can be confusing and difficult to digest.
-A more gentle introduction can be found at:  [https://github.com/wb2osz/direwolf-doc/blob/main/Understanding-APRS-Packets.pdf](https://github.com/wb2osz/direwolf-doc/blob/main/Understanding-APRS-Packets.pdf)
+A more gentle introduction can be found at:  [Understanding-APRS-Packets.pdf](https://github.com/wb2osz/direwolf-doc/raw/main/Understanding-APRS-Packets.pdf)

 ## How to Get Started in APRS ##